Information Is Free. Wisdom Isn't.

 If I had a thesis for this post, it would be:

-I think several societal factors contribute to this misunderstanding.
-Here are my thoughts:
+I think several factors contribute to this misunderstanding.
+Here’s my defense:

 The Peer-Reviewed Decision Making Process Elevates Influence over Validity.

-With access to unfettered information comes the necessity for some way to validate the information, which is why we’ve become such a peer-reviewed society.
-We rely on reviews to find the best restaurant, the professor to enroll with, or the pediatrician we should see.
+With unlimited access to information comes the necessity for some way to validate it, which is why I believe we’ve become such a peer-reviewed society.
+We rely on reviews to find the best restaurant, the professor to enroll with, or the pediatrician we should choose.
 Inadvertently, this sometimes means that rather than the most qualified person guiding the decision making, the most influential person sets the standard.
 Unfortunately, when validity is superseded by influence, decisions get muddied.

 When people mistake confidence for competence, they end up valuing style over substance.
 The most charismatic person in the group is the most likely to get away with a flawed argument.
 The most polished speaker in the room is the most likely to get away with being unprepared.